espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

    -  The download address of the service bin is the "ble_data" address in esp-at/module_config/module_${platform}_default/at_customize.csv.

 -  This command should be called immediately to create services, right after the Bluetooth LE server is initialized; If a Bluetooth LE connection is established first, the service creation will fail.
+-  If the Bluetooth LE client is initialized, you can use this command to create local services.
+Some GATTS commands can also be used, such as those to start and stop services, set attribute values, and send notifications/indications.
+See the list below for the specific commands.

+   -  :ref:`AT+BLEGATTSSRVCRE <cmd-GSSRVCRE>` (It is recommended to execute this command before the connection is established)
+   -  :ref:`AT+BLEGATTSSRVSTART <cmd-GSSRVSTART>` (It is recommended to execute this command before the connection is established)
+   -  :ref:`AT+BLEGATTSSRV <cmd-GSSRV>`
+   -  :ref:`AT+BLEGATTSCHAR <cmd-GSCHAR>`
+   -  :ref:`AT+BLEGATTSNTFY <cmd-GSNTFY>`
+   -  :ref:`AT+BLEGATTSIND <cmd-GSIND>`
+   -  :ref:`AT+BLEGATTSSETATTR <cmd-GSSETA>`

 Example
 ^^^^^^^^